 “Erm, her granddad is black.”

 They turn to face to you.
 “Oh, I’m sorry.
 It’s just, you know, some black men are rapists.
 But obviously not your granddad!”

 You’re twelve years old.
 You’re walking home from the corner shop and the neighbours shout at you “Paki.”
 You tell them you’re not from Pakistan and they say, “Well your mum’s a Paki”.
-She isn’t, she’s half Jamaican.
-A week ago, someone else shouted that you should take your wig off.
-Next week someone will tell you to brush your hair.
+She isn’t, she’s Jamaican and English.

 You’re thirteen years old.
 You get braids.
 Not dreadlocks, braids.
 When you return to school your white friends shout in Jamaican accents “Aye Jamaican dreads, looks wicked man!”
 But at least they mean it as a compliment.
-Other, less kind students shout “Bob Marley” and “Medusa” at you when you walk past.
-One girl, for the next few months, will touch your hair and pretend to be electrocuted every time she does this.
+Other, students sing “Bob Marley”.

 You’re fourteen years old.
 You learn how to straighten your hair.
-For the first time ever, your peers compliment you.
+For the first time you can remember, your friends compliment your hair.
 One day you sit in music class and the boy who gave you the nicknames is trying to argue that you’re a different breed of human to him.
 Your sister says that we’re all descended from Africa and the girl next to him turns to both of you and replies, disgusted, “I’m not descended from n****rs.”
 It was her idea of a joke.